DucPhong135/UROP-Project/README.md

 2. **Signal Processing and Direction Detection:**
    - The Arduino processes the raw EOG signal and sends the data to a Python script via serial communication.
-   - The Python script simply forwards the detected commands to simulate arrow key presses.
+   - The Python script uses the `pynput.keyboard` library to simulate arrow key presses based on detected commands.

 3. **Game Control Interface:**
    - The detected eye movements are mapped to game controls (e.g., arrow keys for **2048** or movement keys for **Snake**).